 Day 4 – Castro Marim

-A day visiting the Reserva Natural do Sapal de Castro Marim e Vila Real de Santo Antonio, an enormous area of wetland, saltmarsh and salt-pans at the eastern end of the Algarve which is home to a wealth of birdlife.
-One of the major attractions here are the Greater Flamingos at least some of which can be found all the year round.
-A varied selection of gulls, wildfowl and wading birds can be expected in spring, autumn and winter.
+A day visiting the Reserva Natural do Sapal de Castro Marim e Vila Real de Santo Antonio, an enormous area of wetland, saltmarsh, and salt-pans at the eastern end of the Algarve which is home to a wealth of birdlife.
+One of the major attractions here is the Greater Flamingos at least some of which can be found all year-round.
+A varied selection of gulls, wildfowl, and wading birds can be expected in spring, autumn, and winter.

 The Slender-billed Gull seems to be a regular visitor here during autumn and winter.
 In the surrounding areas, it is possible to find Stone Curlew and Little Bustard, along with a passing Garganey.
 Crested Lark is a resident in this area.